-In the March 2010 budget, the government announced debt reduction objectives.
-These objectives were included in the Act to reduce the debt and establish the Generations Fund in June 2010.
+The Québec government has set debt reduction objectives that have been included in the Act to reduce the debt and establish the Generations Fund.
+For fiscal 2025-2026:

-As at March 31, 2013, the debt representing accumulated deficits should stand at $117.8 billion, equivalent to 32.9% of GDP.
+As at March 31, 2016, the debt representing accumulated deficits should stand at $119 730 million, equivalent to 31.7% of GDP.
 The government’s objective is to reduce the ratio of debt representing accumulated deficits to GDP to 17% as at March 31, 2026.

-To reduce the debt, the government has the Generations Fund that was created in 2006.
+To achieve these debt reduction objectives, the government established the Generations Fund in 2006.
 The amounts paid into the Fund, that come notably from the water-power royalties paid by Hydro-Québec and private hydro-electricity producers, will be used solely to repay the debt.

 The revenues from the following sources are also dedicated to the Generations Fund:

 As at March 31, 2016, the book value of the Generations Fund should stand at $8 477 million.